March 18: Joan attends various social cocktail parties and engagements in Akron, Ohio.

 October 9: Joan attends the premiere of "A Long Day's Journey Into Night" at the Tower East Theater in New York.

-Joan was late to the showing but the film's producer, Joseph E. Levine, held the film until Joan's arrival, which drew cheers from on-looking fans when Joan stepped out of her limo.
+Joan is late to the showing but the film's producer, Joseph E. Levine, held the film until Joan's arrival, which drew cheers from on-looking fans when Joan stepped out of her limo.

 October 12: Joan donates autographed copies to the first annual Marymount College Book Fair, held October 12-14 at the Marymount College in Rancho Palos Verdes, California.